NikHoh/VIAS/README.md

 5. The PVT should produce
    - some console output information in the Pareto set's ideal and knee point
    - a 3D path plot of the knee point solution

+To run the PVT with your own scenario data:

+Either
+   - adapt the data in the `pvt_example.py` file accordingly and run it or
+   - directly run `pvt.py` and providing as arguments the paths to
+     - the base data folder,
+     - the config file,
+     - the optimization results, and
+     - and optionally the path to the grid maps' folder
+   - ensuring that the base data folder contains a `scenario_info.json` file.

 ### Crucial Parameters